gaia-x-dases/xapi-lms/statements/uploaded_file.md

 ## Description

-This event is emitted when a user has uploaded a file such as a pdf, doc, txt, ppt, xls, csv, etc.
+This event is emitted when a user has uploaded a file EXCEPTED video, audio or document files.
+For these types of file, the corresponding statements templates should be used ([uploaded a video](./uploaded_video.md), [uploaded an audio](./uploaded_audio.md) or [uploaded a document](./uploaded_document.md))

 ## Example